aditymansinka/SQL/README.md

 ## Bookstore Database Project

-A simple relational database project for managing and analyzing bookstore data using SQL.

-## Files

-- 'Books.csv' – Contains book details (title, author, price, stock, etc.)
-- 'Customers.csv' – Contains customer information (name, location, email, etc.)
-- 'Orders.csv' – Contains purchase records (book, customer, date, quantity)
-- 'queries.sql' – SQL queries to analyze the data

-## Schema Overview

-- Books: 'BookID', 'Title', 'Author', 'Genre', 'Price', 'StockQuantity'
-- Customers: 'CustomerID', 'Name', 'Email', 'City', 'Country'
-- Orders: 'OrderID', 'CustomerID', 'BookID', 'OrderDate', 'Quantity'

-## Sample SQL Queries

-- Top-selling books
-- Most active customers
-- Revenue by genre
-- Out-of-stock books
-- Orders by country
+The Bookstore Database Project is a relational database for managing and analyzing bookstore operations using SQL.
+It consists of three main tables: Books (storing details like title, author, genre, price, and stock), Customers (with name, email, city, and country), and Orders (recording purchases with customer, book, date, and quantity).
+Through SQL queries, users can extract insights such as best-selling books, most active customers, revenue by genre, out-of-stock books, and order trends by country.
+This project presents an efficient approach for using SQL for data analysis in the real world.